tmorrell/AuthorCarpentry/CODATA-RDA/lesson-01.md

 `$ curl -s -S -L http://dx.doi.org/10.5454/JPSv1i220161014 | grep "title"`

 Note: The faux DOI used in this example was assigned by an established publisher to detect and block unauthorized access to their system.
-The controversy surrounding publisher creation of DOI-like strings for business operations was taken up in an interesting posting on the CrossRef blog, "DOI like strings and fake DOIs".
+The controversy surrounding publisher creation of DOI-like strings for business operations was taken up in an interesting posting on the CrossRef blog, [DOI like strings and fake DOIs] (http://blog.crossref.org/2016/06/doi-like-strings-and-fake-dois.html).

 ### Exercise 1A(4).
 Retrieve the landing page for a DOI object and "pretty print" the output to something easier on the eyes